-Prior to coming to Berkeley, Professor Crump served as a staff attorney at the ACLU for nearly nine years.
-Before that, she was a law clerk for Judge M. Margaret McKeown at the United States Court of Appeals for the Ninth Circuit.
+Prior to joining the Berkeley Law faculty, Crump spent nearly nine years at the American Civil Liberties Union.
+Before that, she clerked for Judge M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit.
+She is a graduate of Stanford University and Stanford Law School.

 B.A., Stanford University (2000)